Cirrhosis of Liver

 Medications may be given to control the symptoms of cirrhosis.
 Edema (fluid retention) and ascites (fluid in the abdomen) are treated, in part, by reducing salt in the diet.
 Drugs called diuretics are used to remove excess fluid and to prevent edema from recurring.
 Diet and drug therapies can help improve the altered mental function that cirrhosis can cause.
 Laxatives such as lactulose may be given to help absorb toxins and speed their removal from the intestines.

-In severe stages of cirrhosis, Liver transplantation is the ONLY treatment available.
+In severe stages of cirrhosis, Liver transplantation treatment is the ONLY treatment available.

 How Can I Prevent Cirrhosis of the Liver?